apache/pulsar/site2/docs/functions-package.md

     mvn package
     ```

-    After the Java function is packaged, a `target` directory is automatically created.
+    After the Java function is packaged, a `target` directory is created automatically.
 Open the `target` directory to see if there is a jar package similar to `java-function-1.0-SNAPSHOT.jar`.

 4. Run the Java function.